AndreaPi/A-Gentle-Intro-Reading-Group/Reading notes.md

 - $\mathcal{T}(x)$ can be interpreted as a set of plausible classes for $X_{test}$. **To be more precise**, we can say that $\mathcal{T}(x)$ is the set of all labels for which we fail to reject the null hypothesis $H_0$:"$(X_{test},y)$ is a correct pairing".
 The conformal scores are the $p-$values under $H_0$ of each label $y$
 - $\mathcal{T}(x)$ is _valid_ $\triangleq$ it has guaranteed coverage $1-\alpha$ even for finite sample sizes.
 In other words, we have
     $$ \mathbb{P}(Y_{test} \in\mathcal{T}(X_{test})) \geq 1-\alpha$$
-even if the calbration set is finite.
+even if the calibration set is finite.

 #### 1.1 Instructions for Conformal Prediction
 It's basically what we already said, but it adds that equation (1) has a formal proof if $(X_i,Y_i)_{i=1,...,n}$ are iid samples or even just exchangeable.